-Cait provides expertise in the areas of human performance measurement, simulation-based training, team training, display design, and usability assessment.
-She has assisted with and led projects including: studying spatial knowledge acquisition while using a re-designed GPS display, which resulted in an award-wining article in the Journal of Experimental Psychology: Applied; navigation in virtual environments; assessing cross-cultural linguistic norms; after-action review augmentation; and 3D-environment display design.
+Cait Rizzardo provides expertise in the areas of human performance measurement, simulation-based training, team training, display design, and usability assessment.
+She has assisted with and led projects including: studying spatial knowledge acquisition while using a re-designed GPS display which resulted in an award-winning article in the Journal of Experimental Psychology: Applied; navigation in virtual environments; assessing performance in simulation-based training; after-action review augmentation; and 3D-environment display design.

-Cait received a Ph.D. in Human Factors/Industrial and Organizational Psychology and M.S. in Human Factors/Industrial and Organizational Psychology from Wright State University, and a B.A. in Psychology from Hollins University.
+Cait holds a PhD and MS in Human Factors/Industrial and Organizational from Wright State University, and a BA in Psychology from Hollins University.
 She is a member of the Human Factors and Ergonomics Society.

 Rizzardo, C. A., Colle, H. A., McGregor, E. A., & Wylie, D. (2013).
 Using a single map display both for navigational planning and for turn-by-turn vehicle guidance: Configural spatial knowledge acquisition.
 Journal of Experimental Psychology: Applied, 19(4), 301-319. doi: 10.1037/a0034622.